DavidCarl/UFO/NEWREADME.md

 ### Option w

 There is a problem with grep, that needs to be addressed in our use case.
 It matches the keyword as long as its in the text without checking if its in another word.
 So fx, if we search for `London` it will also match on `Londonderry`, which is not what expected to get as return.

+We tried to fix this problem by making a regex pattern to match on `grep -rl -e '[\ \n,.<(\[]London[.,!?<>;:"]'`, it covers most use cases, however there are some it does not catch but its edge cases.
+We testet this command to see the timings, it gave a average runtime of 42.07 seconds which is a 329.29% decrease in performance compared with our 9.8 second timings we did.
+However we get a cleaner result set, which we also need in this case.

 Once again we went diving into the [man page](https://linux.die.net/man/1/grep) where in we found the option `-w or --word-regexp`.

-`[\ \n(,.<{(\[]London[.,!:;\-)\]}>]`

-Now our grep command looks like this `grep -rlw 'keyword'` instead of this `grep -rl '[\ \n(,.<{(\[]keyword[.,!:;\-)\]}>]`'
+Now our grep command looks like this `grep -rlw 'keyword'` instead of this `grep -rl '[\ \n(,.<{(\[]keyword[.,!:;\-)\]}>]'`, and this example does not even take all possible combinations into consideration.
+We were afraid that this option would worsen our performance since it would be more picky with matches, however it did not worsen our performance nor did it improve it.

-Select only those lines containing matches that form whole words.
-The test is that the matching substring must either be at the beginning of the line, or preceded by a non-word constituent character.
-Similarly, it must be either at the end of the line or followed by a non-word constituent character.
-Word constituent characters are letters, digits, and the underscore.
-This option has no effect if -x is also specified.

 ### Case sensitivity

-We didnt do anything about case sensitivity, but if its something you would like to use yourself it can be read about [here](http://droptips.com/using-grep-and-ignoring-case-case-insensitive-grep)
+We did not do anything about case sensitivity, but if its something you would like to use yourself it can be read about [here](http://droptips.com/using-grep-and-ignoring-case-case-insensitive-grep)

 All of these options can be found in the [man page](https://linux.die.net/man/1/grep) for grep.